 The AOC Crémant d’Alsace

 These are wines developed in the traditional method in Champagne, mainly Pinot Blanc, but also Pinot Noir, Riesling or Chardonnay.
-This quality sparkling wine, crisp and delicate, has become very popular in France where it is the leader of Crémants in France, and a third of its produce is exported, notably to Australia.
+This quality sparkling wine, crisp and delicate, has become very popular in France where it is the leader of Crémants in France, and a third of its production is exported, notably to Australia.

 In addition to the AOC, the notes “Late Harvest” (Récoltes Tardives) and “Selection of Noble Grains” (Sélection des Grains Nobles) designate rare wines, which are most often the most mellow or syrupy.